 There are tons of articles floating around with tips, tricks, and tools for getting the most productivity out of a remote set-up.
-Some of these are great (and we’re sharing the most helpful ones we’ve found).
-What many fail to acknowledge, though, is that disruptions in life and work are par for the course during challenging times.
+What many fail to acknowledge is that disruptions in life and work are par for the course during challenging times.

 Here’s the hard truth: Even if everyone on your team becomes a Slack wizard or finally figures out how to use the mute button on a conference call, it will not be business as usual.

 This situation is an extenuating circumstance that might raise anxiety, cause hardship for you and/or your team members, and have real implications for your work and results.
 This doesn’t mean you can’t do your best to keep the work on track.
 It does mean that you’ll have to make hard decisions, ask for and extend grace, and enlist your staff as collaborators in tackling challenges.

 In short: The more you can talk about the impact of this situation honestly and openly, the better off you and your team will be.